Cloud Preservation

 What is cloud evidence?

-Cloud evidence refers to data stored or generated by online services, such as email platforms, cloud storage, collaboration tools, and account activity records.
+Cloud evidence refers to data stored or generated by online services, including email platforms, cloud storage, collaboration tools, and account activity records.

 How do you preserve cloud-based data?